 In addition to the hardware configuration of the GPU and CPU, system memory (RAM) also plays a crucial role.
-Although RAM does not directly contribute to the overall performance, it can have a noticeable indirect impact due to its role in caching and general data storage.
-Insufficient RAM forces the operating system to use the page file, which is stored on a considerably slower SSD.
-This leads to slower data access, thereby reducing the overall performance of the application.
+While RAM does not directly contribute to the overall performance, it can have a noticeable indirect impact due to its role in caching.
+Insufficient RAM forces the operating system to use the page file, which is stored on a much slower SSD.
+This results in slower cache access, thereby reducing the overall performance of the application.

 As seen in the list below, only 16 GB of RAM were available during the benchmarking process.
 This amount is insufficient to utilise caching to the extent outlined in Chapter 4.
-Additional RAM was not available, meaning caching had to be disabled, which will be further explained in Section 5.2.
+More RAM was not available, which means some caching had to be disabled, which will be further explained in Section 5.2.